Krieger-m/Enum_FX/README.md

 # Enum_FX
-coding assignment: enum but without javafx ( ͡• ͜ʖ ͡• )
-because it failed in the 20 minute timeframe :(
+coding assignment: enum but without javafx ( ఠ ͟ʖ ఠ) because it failed in the 20 minute timeframe :(